 HOW IS IT TRANSMITTED?

 Human coronaviruses is most commonly spread from an infected person to others through:

-There are currently no vaccines available to protect you against human coronaviruses.
+There are currently vaccinations available for children 12 years and older at this time to protect against COVID-19.
+For more information on the COVID-19 vaccine, click HERE.
 You may be able to reduce your risk of infection by doing the following:

 There are no specific treatments for illnesses caused by human coronaviruses.
 Most people with common human coronavirus illness will recover on their own.
 However, you can do some things to relieve your symptoms: